harishtanu007/IntegrationEngineerCodingChallenge/README.md

 ## Output:
 Output will be the converted JSON data of the senates.<br>

-## Partial Output generated from the console:
+## Output generated from the console:
 ```json
 {"members": [
     {